ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 go generate ./...
 ```

-In addition to the files Ent normally generates, another file names `openapi.json` has been created.
+In addition to the files Ent normally generates, another file named `openapi.json` has been created.
 Copy its contents
 and paste them into the [Swagger Editor](https://editor.swagger.io/), You should see three groups: Compartment, Content
 and Fridge.
 If you happen to open up the POST operation tab in the Fridge group, you see a description of the expected
 request data and all the possible responses.
 Great!